Misterio77/drupal-12factor/README.md

 # Usage

-Check [this doc](./docs/env-vars.md) for the relevant environment variables you can use.
+Check [this doc](./docs/env-vars.md) for the relevant environment variables you can use; there's a lot environment variables if you want to use a different database or more granular control over the state locations.

-Long story short: the default config uses the current directory as the project root, and a `data` directory inside it to store any state (including a SQLite database).
+**Important**: the project, by default, uses the `data` directory next to your webroot to store any state (including a SQLite database).
+This can be overwritten by changing the `DRUPAL_DATA_PATH` environment variable.
+The `bin/serve` script sets it to `$(pwd)/data` by default, which is slightly different (it is relative to where you called it from, not the project root).

 ## Manually